Natural Docs

 Natural Docs is a multi-language documentation generator.
-It is written in C# and available as free software under the terms of the Affero General Public License.
+It is written in C# and available as free software under the terms of the AGPL.
 It attempts to keep the comments written in source code just as readable as the generated documentation.
 It is written and maintained by Greg Valure.

 Background

 Theoretically, Natural Docs can generate documentation from any language that can support comments, or from plain text files.
 When executed, it can automatically document functions, variables, classes, and inheritance from ActionScript, C#, and Perl regardless of existing documentation in the source code.
 In all other languages, these need to be explicitly documented for them to be generated.
 It can generate documentation in HTML, either with frames or without.

 Unlike Javadoc, it is not considered an industry standard for documenting in any language, although it can incorporate Javadoc documentation for languages with "full support."
 It is used by some hobbyists and companies, such as CNET Networks, Inc. and Iron Realms Entertainment.
 It has gained popularity amongst ActionScript developers because no other free documentation generator exists that fully supports ActionScript and because it generates higher-quality output than similar generators that partially support the language, such as ROBODoc.